Luiz-HQ/Luiz-HQ/README.md

 <!-- Contador de visitas.
 Mude 'luizhenriquecomunicador' para o seu username do GitHub -->
 ![](https://komarev.com/ghpvc/?username=luizhenriquecomunicador&color=006bed&style=flat-square )

-### Olá, eu sou o Luiz Henrique! 👋
+### Hi, I'm Luiz Henrique! 👋

-Sou um Desenvolvedor Full Stack apaixonado por criar soluções de software e transformar ideias em realidade.
-Com experiência prática no mercado, tive a oportunidade de contribuir para um projeto completo, onde pude aprimorar minhas habilidades em desenvolvimento, manutenção e refatoração de código.
+I'm a Full Stack Developer passionate about creating software solutions and turning ideas into reality.
+With hands-on experience in the market, I had the opportunity to contribute to a complete project, where I improved my skills in development, maintenance, and code refactoring.

-- 🎓 Análise e Desenvolvimento de Sistemas.
+- 🎓 Systems Analysis and Development.
-- 🚀 Sempre focado em aprimorar minhas habilidades e explorar novas tecnologias para construir o futuro da web.
-- 💻 "A tecnologia é a ferramenta que nos permite transformar o impossível de ontem na realidade de hoje."
+- 🚀 Always focused on improving my skills and exploring new technologies to build the future of the web.
+- 💻 "Technology is the tool that allows us to turn yesterday's impossible into today's reality."

 ---

+My Portfolio / Website

+🚀 Check out my website with projects, experience, and more details about me:

+🔗 URL: <a href="https://luizdev.com/" target="_blank">

-### Minhas Skills
+### My Skills

-**Linguagens e Frameworks**
+**Languages and Frameworks**

 ![React](https://img.shields.io/badge/-React-333333?style=flat&logo=react )
 ![Next.js](https://img.shields.io/badge/-Next.js-333333?style=flat&logo=next.js&logoColor=white )